k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

 ## Generate Sequence Actors

 The TDM library includes a **TDMSeqList** Actor that holds a list of sequences.
-Open this Actor and populate it with the relevant information for your TDM implementation as follows:
+Open this Actor and populate the **table** parameter with the relevant information for your TDM implementation as follows:

    - **SEQUENCE_NAME** — the sequence name must be identical to the DB sequence name if the next value is taken from the DB.